crifat/chainpoint-ruby/README.md

+# Important:

+chainpoint-ruby is for use with the Chainpont v4 Network.
+Currently Work In Progress.

 # Chainpoint::Ruby

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/chainpoint/ruby`.
 To experiment with that code, run `bin/console` for an interactive prompt.